D4rrenDeng/ECE650/README.md

 # ECE650 : Assignment 1

-first = FIRST_NAME

-last = LAST_NAME

-WatIAM = WATIAM

-student = STUDENT_ID

-email = EMAIL

-Replace FIRST_NAME, LAST_NAME, WATIAM, and STUDENT_ID, EMAIL by your
+Replace FIRST_NAME, LAST_NAME, WATIAM, and STUDENT_ID, EMAIL in
-first and last name, WatIAM id, student number, and email, respectively.
+`user.yml` by your first and last name, WatIAM id, student number, and email, respectively.
 Whenever possible, please use ASCII characters.

-Do not change the format of the file.
+Do not change the format `user.yml`.
 We will parse it automatically.
 Only enter the information requested.

+The main file for your solution to the assignment should be `a1ece650.py`.
+You can use `test.py` for your unit tests.

 Commit your changes and submit on GitHub.